3 Employment and Placement

 311.21 Vice President of Employee Resource Management

-The vice president of Employee Resource Management develops policies, methods, and procedures for recruiting, selecting, appointing, assigning, reassigning, and promoting employees.
+The vice president, Employee Resource Management, develops policies, methods, and procedures for recruiting, selecting, appointing, assigning, reassigning, and promoting employees.

 311.22 Area Manager of Human Resources

-The area manager of Human Resources directs the review and continued long-term improvement of all employee and labor relations programs, including collective bargaining, grievance processing, arbitration, contract interpretation, contract analysis, recruitment, compensation, organizational design, staffing, training, Equal Employment Opportunity (EEO), safety, and Postal Career Executive Service (PCES) administration.
+The manager Human Resources (Area), directs the review, compliance, and continued long-term improvement of all employee and labor relations programs, including collective bargaining, grievance processing, arbitration, contract interpretation, contract analysis, recruitment, compensation, organizational design, staffing, training, Equal Employment Opportunity (EEO), safety, and Postal Career Executive Service (PCES) administration.

-Diversity Development ensures that recruitment, retention, and promotion practices draw upon and support the communities served by the Postal Service.
-Diversity Development implements affirmative employment plans and takes the following actions:
+Diversity and Inclusion ensures that recruitment, retention, and promotion practices draw upon and support the communities served by the Postal Service.
+Diversity and Inclusion implements affirmative employment plans and takes the following actions:

 1. Develops and implements recruitment and hiring strategies to increase the employability of underrepresented groups, including minorities, women, and people with disabilities.